Common By-law Inquiries

 Contact CSC online or by calling (519) 772-8787 to learn more.

-• No climbable objects around pool area
+• No climbable objects are identified outside of the pool enclosure

-• Proper setbacks from all property lines
+• The pool or hot tub meet the required setbacks from property lines